zisuan-od/layout_catalog_grid/readme.md

 - card's width is `200px` including borders

 ## Common mistakes
-- Do not use tabs.
-Use 2 spaces for indentation.
+- Use 2 spaces for indentation.
 - Don't use repeated styles.